FarisAlmutairi/Learning-Tracker/README.md

 ### Acknowledgments

-This repo was inspired by [Syk Houdeib](https://github.com/Syknapse/My-Learning-Tracker-first-ten-months) and [Shovan Chatterjee](https://github.com/shovanch/fullstack-web-developer-path).
+This repo was inspired by [Syk Houdeib](https://github.com/Syknapse/My-Learning-Tracker-first-ten-months), [Shovan Chatterjee](https://github.com/shovanch/fullstack-web-developer-path) and [Waqar Mohammad](https://github.com/waqardm/devNewbieLearningResources).

 Feel free to fork or download this repo and customise it :)